5 key financial steps for women business owners of color

 5. Manage your cash flow and call in the pros

 While starting a business is a very exciting time in many ways, your finances will get a bit more complicated.
 You will deal with many intricate tax and budget issues that never cross the mind of an employee.
 Working with a financial professional can help you understand how to best manage your finances.
 As a result, you can protect what you have while creating a secure future.
-Interestingly, only 33% of women rated their financial health as excellent or very good compared to 41% of men.5 Getting advice from a professional can help you ensure you understand your options, empowering your decisions.
+Interestingly, only 33% of women rated their financial health as excellent or very good compared to 41% of men.5 Getting advice from a financial professional can help you ensure you understand your options and will empower your decisions.

 Financially-well business owners build financially-well businesses